 Hear About Our Level of Service Straight From Satisfied Clients

-Throughout our decades of service in this state, we’ve helped many clients and received hundreds of reviews in response.
+Throughout our decades of service in Florida, we’ve helped many clients and received hundreds of reviews in response.
 No one speaks to our level of professionalism and dedication better than those our firm has helped in the past, so we’ve provided a few Google reviews below:

 - “Shire promised to under promise and over deliver and that he did, he kept me in the loop from day one.
 I would recommend the offices of Anidjar and Levine to anyone I know that needs an attorney.” — Jorge Asencio.